grapenut/websockclient/README.md

 `conn.close()` closes the connection socket.

+`conn.reconnect()` reinitiates a connection that was closed by the remote server.

 #### Connection Events

 Overload events on the connection object in order to handle the different types of incoming data and send it to the terminal.